-We’ve given details on how to reach them (we’ll assume you’re leaving your private yacht at home) as well as tips on what you can see when you arrive.
+We’ve given details on how to reach them (we’ll assume you’re leaving your private yacht at home) and where to stay, as well as tips on what you can see when you arrive.
 Ready?
 Then we’ll set sail.

 There’s a map showing all of the islands we’ve recommended at the bottom of this page.

-Ferries run by Waxholmsbolaget travel to Finnhamn from central Stockholm, with a journey time of around five hours.
+Ferries run by Waxholmsbolaget travel to Finnhamn from central Stockholm, with a journey time of three–four hours.

 For many Swedes, the number one summer escape is Gotland.
 Surrounded by the Baltic, it’s a big, rural island that offers sandy beaches, wild seascapes and plenty of pretty farm scenery.

 The main reason to come here is for a wander around Visby, a gorgeous walled town full of wonky half-timbered buildings.